Accio/MCBDD/index.md

     * What is the relationship between factor analysis and autoencoder?
     * How can you it explain factor analysis to a high-school student?

+Please submit your answers, together with your code on GitHub or other software repo, to this [Google Form for Module III offline activity](https://forms.gle/PcFvPcGPXrTnDScW9) by *June 18th, 2022*.

 <a name="moduleiv"></a>